 Accessibility at polling stations

-Everyone should be able to register and cast their vote without facing barriers.
-They should be able to vote on their own and in secret.
-The Elections Act 2022 introduces changes to further assist disabled voters at polling stations.
+Everyone should be able to register and cast their vote in elections without facing barriers.
+They should be able to vote independently, with confidence, and in secret.

 Accessing the polling station

-• We visit all polling stations in advance and assess them in terms of accessibility
+- Visiting all polling stations in advance to assess them for accessibility.

 Information for voters